 Members were bestowed with names by their “enlighteners” or teachers.
 In earlier times, the names would mirror those found among NOI members.
-As time went, Gods and Earths would choose names based on their lessons.
+As time went on, Gods and Earths would choose names based on their lessons.
 These names, or “attributes,” would be chosen based on how that person would see themselves.
-Titles such as Knowledge Born, Father Divine, Heaven Equality Earth and other names would become customary.
+Titles such as Knowledge Born, Father Divine, Heaven Equality Earth, and other names would become customary.

 As told in The Bomb: The Greatest Story Never Told by Beloved Allah, which serves as an unofficial biography for the Father, he would join the NOI after his wife, Dora, became a member of Temple No. 7 under the leadership of Malcolm X while her husband was away in the military.
 For both future students and the generally curious, the tale is as comprehensive a guide to the beginnings of the Five Percent Nation as any.

 “Both Hip-Hop and the Five Percent culture developed out of the streets of New York, so the two grew up together.”
 J-Live

 The Father would develop the systems Supreme Mathematics and Supreme Alphabet, built on the Arabic numeral and the Latin alphabet systems.
 10 principles were applied for the numbers 1 through 9, adding zero as well.
 The same was done for all 26 letters of the alphabet.